Loss and Healing

-11. READ about other people's animals for entertainment, to remind you of the joy you shared rather than the grief that sems to impale you.
-Look for
+11. READ about other people's animals for entertainment, to remind you of the joy you shared rather than the grief that seems to impale you.

-stories about antics and misadventures.
+Look for stories about antics and misadventures.
 Please -- read James Thurber!
-You'll relate and and laugh from the belly doing it.
+You'll relate and laugh from the belly doing it.

-are pack animals and having loved you as their pack leader do not want you to live alone.
-The want you to cherish their memory and grieve without
+They are pack animals and having loved you as their pack leader do not want you to live alone.
+The want you to cherish their memory and grieve

-losing yourself to that grief.
+without losing yourself to that grief.
 They do not want you to suffer; they want you to recover.
-Welcoming another animal, whether it is a puppy from a breeder
+Welcoming another animal, whether it is a puppy

-finished it, I found a breeder in St. Petersburg, FL readied my home for the entry of a new pup in HONOR of the one I'd just bid farewell.
-This essay
+When I finished it, I found a breeder in St. Petersburg, FL readied my home for the entry of a new pup in HONOR of the one I'd just bid farewell.

-will certainly help you, too.
-It's Eugene O'Neill (actually, it was written by Eugene O'Neill's dog), The Last Will and Testament of Silverdene Emblem
+This essay will certainly help you, too.
+It's Eugene O'Neill (actually, it was written by Eugene O'Neill's dog), The Last Will and Testament of Silverdene Emblem O'Neill:

 copyright 2011 Lisa Shaw